arnaud512/CodeFusion/README.md

 ## Download

 **CodeFusion** is available as a prebuilt application.
-You can download the latest version directly from the [Release Page](https://github.com/arnaud512/CodeFusion/releases).
+You can download the latest version directly from the [Mac App Store](https://apps.apple.com/app/codefusion-merge-into-one/id6736599429?mt=12) or from the [Release Page](https://github.com/arnaud512/CodeFusion/releases).
 This allows you to start using the app immediately without the need to build it from source.

 ## Installation